-ORC has collected cross-section survey information on the Shag River/Waihemo , from Palmerston to McLew Road.
-The monitoring programme dates back to 1977 although crosssections have been added since.
-A comprehensive survey of all the existing cross-sections in the Shag River/Waihemo was undertaken in September 1984, March/April 2001, April 2004, April 2009, and more recently in October 2013
+ORC has collected cross-section survey information on the Shag River/Waihemo, from Palmerston to McLew Road.
+The monitoring programme dates back to 1977, although cross-sections have been added since.
+Comprehensive surveys of all the existing cross-sections in the Shag River/Waihemo were undertaken in September 1984, March/April 2001, April 2004, April 2009, and more recently in October 2013.

 This analysis is intended to show the changes in morphology that have occurred since the last comprehensive survey was undertaken in 2009.
-Although changes before this time are described more fully in ORC (2009), this report does place the more recent changes within the context of longer term trends.
+Although changes before this time are described more fully in ORC (2009), this report does place the more recent changes within the context of longer-term trends.